 Profit-booking at higher levels also weighed on the sentiment.

-At the National Commodity and Derivatives Exchange, chana for delivery in March was trading lower by Rs 8, or 0.19 per cent, at Rs 4,268 per quintal with an open interest of 41,780 lots.
+At the National Commodity and Derivatives Exchange, chana for delivery in April was trading lower by Rs 40, or 0.89 per cent, to Rs 4,475 per quintal with an open interest of 1,700 lots.

-Traders trimming bets on easing demand in physical market against adequate stocks, mainly led to the fall in chana prices at futures trade here, marketmen said.
+Marketmen said trimming of bets by traders due to easing demand in physical market against adequate stocks, mainly led to the fall in chana prices at futures trade.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)